bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 //Yome.playArea(Yome.sideSlice(Yome.exampleData, 0))
 {% endhighlight %}

-The `sideSlice` function returns a rendering of a face and corner of one of the sides of the Yome layout.
-It also uses SVG to rotate it into its appropriate position in the drawing.
+The `sideSlice` function returns a rendering of a face and a corner of one of the sides of the Yome layout.
+It also uses SVG functionality to rotate it into its appropriate position in the drawing.

-If you uncomment the first log statement you will see the 6th side of the 8 sided Yome, which has a door and a window, rendered in its correct position like this:
+If you uncomment the first log statement you will see the 6th side of the eight sided Yome, which has a door and a window, rendered in its correct position like this:

 <div class="yome-widget">